Light, skincare-forward SPF that spreads easily, gives a natural glow, and layers under makeup so you’ll actually want to reapply.

 Blue Lizard Sensitive Mineral Sunscreen Lotion SPF 50+

-- Reliable protection for the price
+- Reliable protection at a more accessible price

-- Good everyday option for sensitive skin
+- Good everyday body option for sensitive skin

-- Practical for whole-family body use
+- Practical for whole-family use

 - Can feel thick on the face

-- May leave some cast depending on skin tone
+- May leave some cast depending on skin tone and application

 Hero Cosmetics Force Shield Superlight Sunscreen SPF 30

-- Lightweight, comfortable daily wear
+- Lightweight, comfortable daily texture

 - May not feel rich enough for very dry skin